TheImagingSource/tiscamera/README.md

 ### Optional for GigE-Vision devices: Start the gige-daemon

-GigE-Vision cameras have a several seconds long delay before they could be reliably detected on the network.
+GigE-Vision cameras have a several seconds long delay before they can be reliably detected on the network.

 To speed up this process for applications, a background daemon is build and installed which detects cameras before an application starts.
 The following commands will activate the daemon on your system:

 ```
 sudo systemctl daemon-reload                 # make systemd aware of gige-daemon